joravkumar/GCTranscriptionConnector-Google/README.md

     - Limited language support

 - **Chirp:**
-  - Good model with big language support:
+  - Good model with broad language support:
     - Does not support word-level confidence scores (fixed value of 1.0 is used)
     - Slower, a bit more lag to get the transcript back into GC

+### OpenAI Speech-to-Text
+- **gpt-4o-mini-transcribe:**
+  - Default model, balancing speed and accuracy
+  - Limited parameter support (no timestamps)
+  - Supported formats: json or text only

+- **gpt-4o-transcribe:**
+  - Higher quality model for more accurate transcriptions
+  - Limited parameter support (no timestamps)
+  - Supported formats: json or text only

-The connector automatically adapts to whichever model is specified in the `GOOGLE_SPEECH_MODEL` environment variable, adjusting request parameters and response handling accordingly.
-When using Chirp, the connector still maintains full compatibility with the Genesys AudioHook protocol by supplying default confidence values where needed.
+The connector automatically adapts to whichever provider and model is specified in the environment variables, adjusting request parameters and response handling accordingly.
+When using models without word-level confidence, the connector still maintains full compatibility with the Genesys AudioHook protocol by supplying default confidence values where needed.

 ---

 ## Language Handling

 - **Input Language (Source):**
-  - Chirp 2, the default Google model we use for transcription, doesn't support auto language detection.
-That is why you must explicitly provide the input language.
   - Determined from the `customConfig.inputLanguage` field in the "open" message received from Genesys Cloud.
 For example:
     ```json
     {